City gates of Alsace - Riquewihr © French Moments

 It is the latter, dating from 1310, that has come down to us intact.

-With a height of 22 meters, the Porte Haute (Obertor) stands on the western side of the Bergheim enclosure.
+The Porte Haute (Obertor) stands on the western side of the Bergheim enclosure, rising 22 meters in height.

 Bergheim 26 copyright French Moments